Ceiera/MidTermProjectGoTo/readme.md

 ```

 ### Development Server
 Start the development server on http://localhost:3000
 Make sure you dont have problem while connecting Atlas MongoDB
-or You can use your own server and edit the url in .env file
+or You can use your own database server and edit the url in .env file

 ```
 # npm
 npm start
 ```